Overview

 ABOUT OUR FIRM

-investment adviser, with its principal place of business located in Washington.
-First Pacific Financial, Inc. has been
+adviser, with its principal place of business located in Washington.
+First Pacific Financial, Inc. has been in business since

-contents.
-Certain disclosures are repeated in one or more items, and other disclosures are referred throughout to
+Certain disclosures are repeated in one or more items, and other disclosures are referred throughout to be as

 Within this brochure, specific terms in either are used as follows: